Nikon D750 vs Panasonic FZ330

 Studio photographers will appreciate that the Nikon D750 (unlike the FZ330) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D750 and the FZ330 are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the FZ330 followed on from the Panasonic FZ200.
+The FZ330 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the D750 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Nikon D750 and the Panasonic FZ330?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.